Thai Rice Paper Rolls Recipe (Fresh Spring Rolls)

 Instructions

-• Dip one rice paper into the warm water for a few seconds until soft but still slightly firm.
+• Dip one rice paper wrapper into the water for a few seconds, until just soft.
+Lay it flat on your board.

 Notes